 Important note regarding tuition fees for the 2021-2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for ‘Home’ fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for ‘Home’ fee status under the Common Travel Area arrangement.
 Please read the student finance eligibility 2021-2022 policy on www.gov.uk for information.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 For details of how to apply for this course, please choose your status from the options below:

 We use a variety of teaching and learning methods to help you achieve your potential.
-Formal timetabled classes, including lectures, guest lectures, tutorials and tutor-led in-class exercises, along with case studies, laboratories, investigations and assignments, in groups and individually, are designed to help you acquire and develop appropriate concepts, knowledge and skills.
+Formally timetabled classes, including lectures, guest lectures, tutorials and tutor-led in-class exercises, along with case studies, laboratories, investigations and assignments, in groups and individually, are designed to help you acquire and develop appropriate concepts, knowledge and skills.
 Our personal tutor system underpins all our teaching activities and provides one-on-one support, peer support and individual care and attention.

 Other teaching methods, such as coursework, projects and practical activities, provide opportunities to develop creativity and innovation skills.
 These are designed to meet the professional body accreditation requirements, as well as help you apply, assimilate and integrate your understanding of the course material.
-Personal study time is required, along with online learning in the form of maintaining an electronic Personal Development Plan (ePDP).
+Personal study time is required, along with online learning in the form of maintaining an electronic personal development plan (ePDP).